How to Post/Upload FormData (multipart/form-data) with Angular 10, TypeScript and HttpClient

 that will be used to send data to the server.

-Note: Make sure to import
+Also, make sure to import ReactiveFormsModule

-file and add them to theimports
+file and add them to the imports

-calls directly from your components is against the separation of concerns principle but this is just a simple example.
-Typically, you would need to create a service and makeHttpClient
+The use of HttpClient calls directly from your components violates the separation of concerns principle, but this is just a simple example.
+Typically, you would need to create a service and then make a HttpClient call from it.

 Next define the SERVER_URL